giuper/Blockchain24/11-ed25519/README.md

 where ```<mnem>``` is the 25-word mnemonic (not the name of the file containing it).

-Note that the two secret key extracted differ but they produce the same signature.
+Note that the two secret keys extracted differ but they produce the same signature.
 <Discussion to be added>